pnlbwh/pnlNipype/docs/TUTORIAL.md

+# Gibbs unringing

+This pipeline uses [DIPY implementation](https://dipy.org/documentation/1.1.1./examples_built/denoise_gibbs/#example-denoise-gibbs) of Gibbs unringing algorithm.

+> unring -h

+    Usage:
+    unring <dwi> <outPrefix> <ncpu>
+    Gibbs unringing of all DWI gradients using DIPY Default ncpu=4, you can increase it at the expense of RAM

+Example usage:

+    unring dwiNifti dwiUnNifti 8

 # Masking

 Masking refers to skull stripping.
 Neuroimage analysis algorithms have been found to perform better when skull is stripped.